Probing factorization violation with vector angularities: Resummed calculation

 \subsection{Numerical results}

-We have implemented our resummation in \eq{final_cross} at leading logarithmic (LL) and next-to-leading logarithmic (NLL$'$) order.
+We have implemented our resummation in \eq{final_cross} at LL and NLL$'$ order.
 The former only involves the tree-level hard, beam and soft function as well as the lowest order cusp anomalous dimension $\Ga_0$ and running coupling ($\beta_0$).
 At NLL$'$ we include all ingredients in \app{ingredients}, and consistently expand the cross section, e.g.~dropping cross terms involving a one-loop beam and one-loop soft function.
-We do not include the matching to next-to-leading order (NLO) cross section, so our results become less reliable for large values of $|\vec \tau_a|$.
+We do not include the matching to the NLO cross section, so our results become less reliable for large values of $|\vec \tau_a|$.
 For this reason, we normalize the distribution on the plotted interval.
-For the PDFs we use MSTW2008 at NLO~\cite{Martin:2009bu} with $\alpha_s(M_Z) = 0.12$.